nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

      Expected: No ingredient is listed.
 Error details shown in the Command Output box.

 ### B.4&ensp;Viewing statistics
+The sample data of ChopChop does not include sample recipe and ingredient usage data as they could be misleading for users viewing their usage statistics.
+Here are the steps you can follow and execute in order, to create a sample usage data of Recipe A, B and C for testing.
+1. `stats recipe clear`
+2. `stats ingredient clear`
+3. `add recipe A /ingredient A /qty 1`
+4. `add ingredient A /qty 1`
+5. `add recipe B /ingredient B /qty 1`
+6. `add ingredient B /qty 1`
+7. `add recipe C /ingredient C /qty 1`
+8. `add ingredient C /qty 1`
+9. `make recipe C`
+10. Wait 1 minute, so that you get a different date(yyyy-MM-dd HH:mm) for B.
+11. `make recipe B`
+12. Wait 1 minute, so that you get a different date(yyyy-MM-dd HH:mm) for C.
+13. `make recipe A`

 #### B.4.1&ensp;Viewing recipes made in a given time frame
-1. View recipes with 3 recipes A, B and C (made in this order) that were made today and at least 1 minute apart from each other.
+1. View recipes with 3 recipes A, B and C that were made at least 1 minute apart from each other.
-    1. Prerequisites: Cleared previous usage records and made recipes A, B and C today and at least 1 minute apart from each other.
-For example Recipe A made 5 minutes ago, Recipe B made 4 minutes ago and Recipe C made 3 minutes ago.
+    1. Prerequisites: For this section, we will be using the sample usage data made by following the steps above.
     1. Test case: `stats recipe made`<br>
         Expected: The stats box shows "Showing recipes made <today's date in yyyy-MM-dd>" and a list of recipes A, B and C.
     1. Test case: `stats recipe made /before <date of Recipe B in yyyy-MM-dd HH:mm>`<br>